Code7G/Code7G/README.md

 I have worked on and researched new AI technologies such as AGI and ASI.
 My primary programming language is python although I can adapt to other ways of programming.
 I'm passionate about leveraging AI to solve complex problems and enhance human experiences.
-With a strong foundation in software development, I strive to create innovative solutions that push the boundaries of what's possible.
+With a strong foundation in software development, I strive to create innovative solutions that push the boundaries of what's possible and achieve great things for humanity.

 Have a great day!